Monsignor James Hayes

 - 1956-1966 Ascension (North Tonawanda, NY)

 - 1967-1970 Our Lady of Victory (Frewsburg, NY)

 - 1971-1988 All Saints (Buffalo, NY)

-In 1948, the diocese assigned Monsignor James P. Hayes to St. Thomas More in Ripley where he was in charge of the Buffalo Missionary Apostolate.
+In 1948, the diocese assigned Monsignor James Hayes to St. Thomas More in Ripley where he was in charge of the Buffalo Missionary Apostolate.
 He died in November 1988.
-According to media reports, in March 2018, Father name was included in the Diocese of Buffalo’s list of priests who “were removed from ministry, were retired, or left ministry after allegations of sexual abuse of a minor.”
+According to media reports, in March 2018, his name was included in the Diocese of Buffalo’s list of priests who “were removed from ministry, retired, or left ministry after allegations of sexual abuse of a minor.”
 No information regarding the allegations was disclosed, however, the list includes deceased priests only if they have more than one allegation.

 In August 2019, a woman file a lawsuit filed under the NY Child Victims Act, alleging that Monsignor Hayes started molesting her when she was 8 years old while a student at All Saints in Riverside.
-She said the abuse continued through her eighth grade year.
+She said the abuse continued through her eighth-grade year.

 The woman said Monsignor Hayes would pull her aside in the hallways of All Saints School and kiss her.
 First, it was on the cheek.
 Later, it was on her mouth.

 “I was a kid,” she said.
 “I was innocent.”